chrisonunze/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20-hiago: This removes all letters c and C from input.
 21-reverse: This reverse its input.
 22-users_and_homes: This displays all users and their home directories, sorted by users.
+100-empty_casks: This finds all empty files and directories in the current directory and all sub-directories.